mohitpai/journey-optimizer.en/help/using/action/consent.md

 ## Configuring the custom action {#consent-custom-action}

 >[!CONTEXTUALHELP]
->id="ajo-consent-required-marketing-action-admin"
+>id="ajo_consent_required_marketing_action_admin"
 >title="Define a required marketing action"
->abstract="The Required Marketing Action indicates the custom action that will be applied when the action is used in a journey.
+>abstract="The "Required marketing action" allows you to define the marketing action related to your custom action.
+For example, if you use that custom action to send emails, you can select "Email targeting".
+When used in a journey, all consent policies associated with that marketing action will be retrieved and leveraged.
 This cannot be modified on the canvas."

 When configuring a custom action, two fields can be used for consent management.